DeepDoge/discord-steam-proton-rpc/README.md

 # What is this?
-This thing let's Discord see your Steam games that are running with Proton.
+This thing let's Discord see your Steam games that are running with Proton.<br/>
 EDIT: now also works for non proton linux games too, because discord also shows the wrong short process name for them, instead of the full name of the game.

 **Also works with Flatpak Steam**